peterhinch/micropython_remote/README.md

 transmit = TX(pin(), 'remotes')
 transmit('TV on')  # Immediate return
 ```
-The transmit method is nonblocking, both on Pyboard and on ESP32.
-There is an
+The transmit method is nonblocking, on Pyboard, ESP32 and Raspberry Pi Pico.
-alternative blocking method for use on Pyboard only.
-This offers more precise
+There is an alternative blocking method for use on Pyboard only.
+This offers
-timing, and I found it necessary on the Pyboard Lite only.
-This is accessed as:
+more precise timing, and I found it necessary on the Pyboard Lite only.
+This is
+accessed as:
 ```python
 transmit.send('TV on')  # Blocks
 ```